 You spend a significant amount of time, effort, and resources putting together email marketing campaigns and scheduling your email sends.
 But how many of those emails actually get delivered to your intended recipients?

 If your emails are landing in the spam or junk folder — or not being sent at all — you won’t see much of a return on your efforts.
-The first, most important step in email marketing is making sure the email gets to the recipient’s inbox (thereafter, the subject line will determine whether they open the email and the content of the email will determine whether they click).
+The first, most important step in email marketing is making sure the email gets to the recipient’s inbox and check your email deliverability (thereafter, the subject line will determine whether they open the email and the content of the email will determine whether they click).

 The complete manual for improving email deliverability

 Sending a very large batch of emails at the same time can be a red flag to ISPs on the lookout for spammers.
 Plan on sending small batches of emails to your larger lists and even segmenting the list to send from different accounts.